 You could lighten up your recipes if you really wanted to… or you could eat more according to your hunger levels.
 I know that “eat when you are hungry and stop when you are full” has been thrown around a lot these days and is usually met with an eye roll and sigh of exasperation.
 HOWEVER- this is not the full story.
-There are 3 things you can do to help yourself use your hunger (rather than emotions or appetite) to guide your eating:
+There are 3 things you can do to help yourself use your hunger (rather than emotions) to guide your eating:

 2. Refuse to jump into a crazy diet in January.